 #3 Always use stop-loss and limit orders

-Protecting your downside is simply common sense and number third on your forex risk management strategies.
+Protecting your downside is plain sense and the third strategy in your forex risk management.

-The forex market is notoriously unpredictable, therefore it’s crucial to choose your entry and exit locations before you initiate a transaction.
-Orders tell your broker to execute a transaction when the price in the underlying market reaches a specific level.
-Here is a reminder of how stop and limit orders operate:
+Because the foreign exchange market is notoriously volatile, it is essential to pick your entry and exit points prior to initiating a transaction.
+Orders instruct your broker to execute a trade when the price of the underlying market reaches a specified level.
+Here is a refresher on the operation of stop and limit orders:

 - If the market moves against you, stop orders will immediately close your position.
 There is, however, no assurance against slippage.

 - When the price reaches your selected level, limit orders will close your position and follow your profit objective.